plone/training/workflow/index.md

 ---
-About: Controlling security with workflow
+:About: Controlling security with workflow
-Level: All levels
+:Level: All levels
-Status: Work in progress
+:Status: Work in progress
 ---

 (workflow-label)=